 The Chattahoochee Nature Center is just a short drive from Atlanta proper, but you’ll feel like you’ve stepped into a whole other world with its 127 acres of lush forest and river.
 A visit to the park promises hours of fun, with a river boardwalk, woodland trails, butterfly and native plant gardens, ziplines, fishing opportunities and a Discovery Center with a birds-eye view of the nature reserve from the rooftop.
 Don’t miss your chance to “shoot down the hooch” while floating down the Chattahoochee on an inner tube and keeping an eye out for local residents that include hawks, owls and vultures.

 Chastain Memorial Park and Amphitheatre

 At 268 acres, Chastain Memorial Park and Amphitheatre is Atlanta’s largest city park, packing in an array of fun activities for people of all ages including horseback riding, a golf course, softball and more.
-For more casual outings, the park is also home to countless walking and jogging paths, playgrounds, tennis courts, a public swimming pool and it’s impressive amphitheatre, which draws the likes of world-class artists including Lauryn Hill and Lenny Kravitz.
+For more casual outings, the park is also home to countless walking and jogging paths, playgrounds, tennis courts, a public swimming pool, its own restaurant and an impressive amphitheatre, which draws the likes of world-class artists including Lauryn Hill and Lenny Kravitz.